Look for the right rate

 - Notes or Cash: if you're getting foreign currency cash, this is the rate you'd use.

-If you come across an 'indicative mid-market rate' (on the Currency by ANZ app, for instance), this means that it is a rate that is determined by ANZ and is approximately halfway between the current buy and sell rates from the global wholesale currency market.
+If you come across an 'indicative mid-market rate', this means that it is a rate that is determined by ANZ and is approximately halfway between the current buy and sell rates from the global wholesale currency market.
 Bear in mind it's only a guide and not a rate which you can use to buy or sell currencies.